 Environmental Center events - The Environmental Center is the go-to resources for sustainability engagement and information at CU Boulder.
-Their events, particularly the Student Forum for Climate Justice and the Sustainability Brown Bag series, are ideal places to find inspiration for new ideas and to meet new potential team members and advisors to help your team claim the top prize.
+Opportunities such as the Eco-Social Solutions series and Sustainable Buffs Community are ideal places to find inspiration for new ideas and to meet new potential team members and advisors to help your team claim the top prize.
 Also, check out the Environmental Center homepage for more inspiration, ideas, and connections.

 New Venture Challenge - This entrepreneurial accelerator hosts workshops throughout the Spring semester that help students prepare solid arguments and smooth presentations in a business pitch setting.
 If your innovation is based around a private business or social enterprise, you may want to consider applying to compete for their Sustainability special prize.

 CU Boulder STARS Report - The CU STARS report is a periodic sustainability report that CU organizes in line with AASHE university sustainability standards.
 You can use this report to learn about the University's past sustainability efforts and where there is room for improvement on campus.